jlecomte/ascom-oag-focuser/README.md

 ### Microcontroller Compatibility

 All Arduino-compatible microcontrollers that have a **built-in EEPROM** should work.
 Unfortunately, this excludes the popular [Seeeduino XIAO](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html) (one of my favorite microcontroller boards for hobby projects...)
 If you insist on using a unit that does not have a built-in EEPROM, you will have to customize the firmware to fit your needs.
 You could technically use a separate EEPROM chip, or you could use the [`FlashStorage` library](https://github.com/cmaglie/FlashStorage) or the [`FlashStorage_SAMD` library](https://github.com/khoih-prog/FlashStorage_SAMD), or you could simply disable the EEPROM code (in which case the device will not remember its last position after a power cycle...)
+There are quite a few options to choose from, but I recommend using something like an Arduino Nano for example, which is small, affordable, and has everything you need.

 ### Compiling And Uploading The Firmware